japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* <<physical-operators/StreamingDeduplicateExec.md#, StreamingDeduplicateExec>> and <<physical-operators/StreamingGlobalLimitExec.md#, StreamingGlobalLimitExec>> physical operators are executed
+* [StreamingDeduplicateExec](physical-operators/StreamingDeduplicateExec.md) and [StreamingGlobalLimitExec](physical-operators/StreamingGlobalLimitExec.md) physical operators are executed

 * `StateManagerImplBase` is requested to `putState`

-* <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.md#put, StreamingAggregationStateManagerImplV1>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.md#put, StreamingAggregationStateManagerImplV2>> are requested to store a row in a state store
+* [StreamingAggregationStateManagerImplV1](StreamingAggregationStateManagerImplV1.md#put) and [StreamingAggregationStateManagerImplV2](StreamingAggregationStateManagerImplV2.md#put) are requested to store a row in a state store

-* <<spark-sql-streaming-KeyToNumValuesStore.md#put, KeyToNumValuesStore>> and <<spark-sql-streaming-KeyWithIndexToValueStore.md#put, KeyWithIndexToValueStore>> are requested to store a new value for a given key
+* [KeyToNumValuesStore](spark-sql-streaming-KeyToNumValuesStore.md#put) and [KeyWithIndexToValueStore](spark-sql-streaming-KeyWithIndexToValueStore.md#put) are requested to store a new value for a given key

 | remove
 a| [[remove]]